UMN-EDA/RTA-simulator/README.md

 #### TL;DR example run commands
 The software is made available with three inbuilt emmisivity pattern generators that reperesent three testcases from Fig. 10 [this][1] research article.

-The following sequence of commands runs the software on the superposition test pattern from Fig. 10 of this work as an example.
+The following sequence of commands runs the thermal analysis software on the superposition test pattern from Fig. 10 of this work as an example.

-The first command simulates RTA process on testcase 3 with a region size of 500um, for a maximum time duration of 2ms, with step size 0.1ms, a pulse width of 1ms, and stores the generated output in results/test in the form of a .NPZ file.
-The second command visualizes the thermal profiles across the length and width of the die at the 1ms point of time.

 ```
 python3 src/ThermalAnalyzer.py -d simulate -t 3 -r 500 -tm 2e-3 -ts 1e-4 -tp 1e-3 -o results/test
 python3 src/ThermalAnalyzer.py visualize -t 1e-3 -lvw -s results/test/temperature_solution.npz
 ```

+Command description:
-For a custom GDS file use the following command sequence will preprocess the GDS, visualize the emmisivity patterns, run thermal analysis, and visualize the output thermal profile.
-The first command process the GDS to generate a .NPZ file.
-The second command reads the .NPZ file and plots it for ciulalization purposes at a 1um resolution.
-The third command simulates the RTA process to using the generated emmsivity pattern from teh GDS, at a regino size of 500um, for a duration of 2ms in step size of 0.1ms, annealing time of 1ms and stores the generated results in the form of images in the output results/test directory.
+1. The first command simulates RTA process on testcase 3 (superposition) with a region size of 500um, for a maximum time duration of 2ms, with step size 0.1ms, a pulse width of 1ms, and stores the generated output in results/test in the form of a .NPZ file.
+2. The second command visualizes the thermal profiles across the length and width of the die at the 1ms point of time.

+The following sequence of commands runs the thermal analysis software on testcases specified as GDS.

 ```
 python3 src/ThermalAnalyzer.py preprocessGDS -g input_data/TCAD_RTP_A.gds -o results/test/
 python3 src/ThermalAnalyzer.py visualize -e results/test/TCAD_RTP_A.npz  -r 1
 python3 src/ThermalAnalyzer.py simulate -g results/test/TCAD_RTP_A.npz -r 500 -tm 2e-3 -ts 1e-4 -tp 1e-3 -o results/test/
-python3 src/ThermalAnalyzer.py visualize -lvw
+python3 src/ThermalAnalyzer.py visualize -t 1e-3 -lvw -s results/test/temperature_solution.npz
 ```

+1. The first command process the GDS to generate a .NPZ file.
+2. The second command reads the .NPZ file and plots it for ciulalization purposes at a 1um resolution.
+3. The third command simulates the RTA process to using the generated emmsivity pattern from teh GDS, at a regino size of 500um, for a duration of 2ms in step size of 0.1ms, annealing time of 1ms and stores the generated results in the form of images in the output results/test directory.
+4. The second command visualizes the thermal profiles across the length and width of the die at the 1ms point of time.

 ### Detailed informnation on arguments and usage
 Details on the argument this tool supports: